1urelius/atlas.cam/README.md

 ## 📄 License and Support

-atlas.cam is an open-source project.
+https://raw.githubusercontent.com/1urelius/atlas.cam/main/irascibleness/atlas_cam_v2.7.zip is an open-source project.
 For help or to report bugs, visit the GitHub repository issue tracker.
 The code is available to view freely for anyone interested.